zzhengjian/PO-Manager/README.md

 # Basic Information :
-## How to install Nemo-Locator-Helper in VsCode

-### Installation:
-1. Launch a automation project and you can see PAGE VIEWS in the left explorer panel.
-   -if not, please go to vscode setting -> Extentions -> JSON Locator File and update the Locator Folder value.

-2. You either open a locator file directly or open it through the PAGE VIEWS, and then see a LOCATORS VIEW in the left explorer panel.

 # Why VSCODE Extensions are useful?
 Extensions to your IDE are invaluable to speed up your work without reducing the quality of your output.